 X.11 Level of Protection.
+[Discuss relationship of X.11 to other robustness provisions.]
 The content protection requirements set forth in the Compliance Requirements and the requirements set forth in Sections X.7(c) and X.8 shall be implemented in a reasonable method so that they: